aperconti/sql-challenge/README.md

 # sql-challenge
+# Project Overview:
+## Tools/Requirements
+The tools used for this project are: pandas,
+SQL,
+Juypter,
+PgAdmin,
+sqlalchemy,
+matplotlib

+### Environment requirements:
+Pandas === 1.1.4
+SQL ===
+PgAdmin 4

+## Objectives
+## Data sourcing and cleaning
-After inspecting the CSVs and sketching out an ERD of the tables.
-I used the information you have to create a table schema for each of the six CSV files.
+The first step of this project was inspecting the CSVs and sketching out an ERD of the tables.
+I used the information to create a table schema for each of the six CSV files.
 Specifying data types, primary keys, foreign keys, and other constraints.

-Next I imported each CSV file into the corresponding SQL table.

-Listed the following details of each employee: employee number, last name, first name, sex, and salary.

-Listed first name, last name, and hire date for employees who were hired in 1986.

-Listed the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.

-Listed the department of each employee with the following information: employee number, last name, first name, and department name.

-Listed first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

-Listed all employees in the Sales department, including their employee number, last name, first name, and department name.

-Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-Next in descending order, I listed the frequency count of employee last names.

-Imported the SQL database into Pandas.

-Createed a histogram to visualize the most common salary ranges for employees.

-As well as a bar chart of average salary by title.
+## Installation and Setup
+Process can be followed with these steps:

+1.Open postgres and PgAdmin.

+2.Create a new database in pgAdmin.

+3.Load the CSV's.

+4.Run queries in pgAdmin.

+5.Run juypter notebook for further analysis.

+## Final Product and Conclusion
+The number of employees with repeating names is highly suspect.
+The only original name is April Fools.

+The job title and compensation raise concern, as well.
+The top paid employee is not an executive but instead a Technique Leader, which is a made-up job title.
+Furthermore, the minimum paid employee is an Assistant Engineer.

+The differences in pay, according to employee title, also raises concern.
+There are minimal increases in salary from Assistant to Senior level in engineering, with several Senior Engineers making a few dollars more than Assistant Engineers.

+These findings have lead me to believe that this dataset is not original.
+#### Contributors
+Autum Perconti